Cuprate/cuprate/readme.md

 ## ☕ Donations

 We're working on Cuprate in our free time and try to do things correctly, it take times & efforts to make progress.
 We greatly appreciate your support, it really means a lot and encourage us to continue.
-If you wanna by us a coffee (or tea for some of us) you can send your kidness at this address : </br><p align=center><strong>82rrTEtqbEa7GJkk7WeRXn67wC3acqG5mc7k6ce1b37jTdv5uM15gJa3vw7s4fDuA31BEufjBj2DzZUb42UqBaP23APEujL</strong></p>
+If you wanna by us a coffee (or tea for some of us) you can send your kindness at this address : </br><p align=center><strong>82rrTEtqbEa7GJkk7WeRXn67wC3acqG5mc7k6ce1b37jTdv5uM15gJa3vw7s4fDuA31BEufjBj2DzZUb42UqBaP23APEujL</strong></p>

 <div align=center><img src="https://github.com/Cuprate/cuprate/raw/best-readme-ever/qr-code.png"></img></div>